-Giant Steps Professional Review and Guide
+Giant Steps Professional Guide

 "Often vaunted as one of the best walks in the Adirondacks, this tough but rewarding ridge walk passes through open high country where the 360-degree views follow one after another in a way that quickly spoils Mid-Atlantic hikers.
 Walked in autumn, when the mountains a riot of fall color, this hike could compete with the best of the best.
 Of particular note are the views from Giant Mountain and Rocky Ridge Peak.